MoniPepelnjak/Thermal_unfolding/Post-analysis/README.md

     - 6A, 6C, 6D
   - The fitting of the curves for figure 6B is performed using the python fitting script, and the dataset has to be uploaded separately

-- [Activity_test_temperature.R](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Post-analysis/Activity_test_temperature.R) and [Activity_test_osmolytes.R](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Post-analysis/Activity_test_osmolytes.R) script is used to calculate the effect of temperature or osmolytes on PK activity, respectively.
+- [Activity_test_temperature.R](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Post-analysis/Activity_test_temperature.R) and [Activity_test_osmolytes.R](https://github.com/MoniPepelnjak/Thermal_unfolding/blob/master/Post-analysis/Activity_test_osmolytes.R) scripts are used to calculate the effect of temperature or osmolytes on PK activity, respectively.
 The two scripts are essentially the same, they just account for a slightly different data structure in the two datasets.
   - The following figures are produced by these scripts:
     - S1C, S1D